thedansilva/SudokuMaster/README.md

 ![](https://imgur.com/A1LJJGg.png)

 ### Submitting score to leaderboard

-(how the user submits their score)
-To submit score, enter your name to the leaderboard beside your score.
+To submit score, you must submit a complete and correct solution to the puzzle, the program will then prompt the user to enter the name to the leaderboard beside your score.

 ![](https://imgur.com/l0JAyv5.png)